kangax/perfectionkills.com/_posts/2014-07-28-html-minifier-revisited.md

 Minifier has come a long way, but there's always room for improvement.

 There's few more bugs to squeesh and few features to add.
-I also believe there's more optimizations we could perform to get the best savings — whether it's reordering attributes to aid GZip compression or more aggressive content removal (spaces, attributes, values, etc.).
+I also believe there's more optimizations we could perform to get the best savings — whether it's reordering attributes to aid gzip compression or more aggressive content removal (spaces, attributes, values, etc.).

 One concern I have is how long it takes to minify large (500KB+) files.
 While it's unlikely that someone uses minifier in real-time (rather, as a one time compilation step) it's still unacceptable for minification to take more than 1-2 minutes.
 This is something we could try fixing in the future.

+We can also monitor performance stats — both size (as well as gzipped?) and time taken — on each commit, to get a good picture of whether things change for the better or worse.

-As always, I welcome you to try it out in your projects, report any bugs/suggestions, and help with whatever you can.
-Huge thanks goes to [all the contributors](https://github.com/kangax/html-minifier/graphs/contributors) without whom we wouldn't come this far!
+As always, I welcome you to try minifier in your projects, report any bugs/suggestions, and help with whatever you can.
+Huge thanks goes to [all the contributors](https://github.com/kangax/html-minifier/graphs/contributors) without whom we wouldn't have come this far!